 It wasn’t until the third or fourth time I introduced elementary school kids to tools and woodworking in the classroom that I noticed a pattern.
-Every young child seemed to have some interest in building things.
+Every single young child seems to have some interest in building things.
 It must be hard-wired from the start, though that wiring certainly is fragile.
-This seemingly small observation is worth remembering because there’s so much to be gained when kids engage their minds, hands and hearts building things of their own devising.
+This seemingly small observation is worth remembering because there’s so much to be gained when kids engage their minds, hands and hearts building things of their own devising using tools.
 If you’re interested in boosting the creativity and self esteem of a child in your life, then consider some toolbox time.

 Do you have a tool phobia?
 Don’t let that scare you.
-The main thing is that the work be your child’s own idea, that it involve simple, manual work, and that it takes place in a supportive framework created and encouraged by you.
-It’s not a lot of trouble, but without this kind of start, kids and tools never make lasting friendships.
+The main thing is that the work be your child’s own idea, that it involve simple, manual, non-digital work, and that it takes place in a supportive framework created and encouraged by you.
+It’s not a lot of trouble, but without this kind of start, kids and tools rarely make lasting friendships.

 Kids love to own things, and that’s an excellent sentiment to harness when introducing a youngster to tools and how to use them.
 I started by handing out toolboxes whenever my kids began expressing an interest in making things.
-This is a great time to start building the sense of tool ownership by using name labels.
-My Dymo labeling tool gets a hefty working whenever new tools come into the house, which happens fairly often.
+This is a great time to start building a sense of tool ownership and care by using name labels.
+My Dymo labeling tool gets a hefty workout whenever new tools come into the house, which happens fairly often.
 Whenever I buy a hammer, screwdriver or pliers for a child’s present, I figure it’s better than yet another kid-grade plastic trinket or bobble.
 Kids deserve top-quality tools for two reasons.
 First of all, cheap tools perform poorly and lead to disappointment.
-This translates into a drain on self-esteem and the mistaken belief that a kid is somehow no good at working with their hands.
+This translates into a drain on self-esteem and the mistaken self-belief that a kid is somehow no good at working with their hands.
 Nonsense.
 The second reason to buy good tools for kids is durability.
 Excellent tools need only be bought once in a lifetime.
-Every kid has the potential to be creative in a physical way.
-And that potential needs to be nurtured with tools that actually do what they claim they can.
+Every kid has the potential to be creative in a physical way, and this potential needs to be nurtured with tools that actually do what they claim they can do.

-The best projects are the ones kids choose for themselves.
+The best projects are ones kids choose for themselves.
 Never nag a child to make something, and never suggest a particular project too firmly.
 That defeats the purpose.
-Your job as a mechanically-supportive parent is to offer advice, demonstrate basic technique, and set limits on what can and can’t be done safely.
-My four year-old, Joseph, loves to pound nails into one particular stump I parked outside the shop when he was visiting last summer.
+Your job as a mechanically-supportive adult is to offer advice, demonstrate basic techniques, and set limits on what can and can’t be done safely.
+My seven year-old grandson, Noah, loves to pound nails into one particular stump I parked outside the shop when he was visiting last summer.
 That’s something he could do unattended.
 Joseph, the guy making the chicken house above, did the same thing with a piece of plywood.
 It was soon riddled with roofing nails, completely covered in metal, and it became his ” shield”.
-The metal sheathing was to ward off “flaming bad guy arrows.
-He’d love to use my air nailer for the job, but I think that’s where I draw the line, at least for now.
-Robert is heavily into making elastic guns right now, though Game Boy accessories and hyper-power Bionical disc flingers are recent favourites.
-Katherine, 8, loves duct tape and has made aprons and hats and wallets out of the stuff.
+The metal sheathing was to ward off “flaming bad guy arrows”, according to Joe.
+My oldest son, Robert, was heavily into making elastic band guns at one time.
+As I’ve mentioned before in previous articles, my daughter Katherine, 8, loved making duct tape aprons and hats and wallets out of the stuff.
 One productive Saturday she used $40 worth of duct tape boosting her wardrobe before I noticed.
 Jacob, at 2 years old, began his tool career by pounding plastic “nails” on his Fisher-Price nailing set.

-Make room for kids’ craft sessions in your own workspace.
-And if you don’t have a space yet, maybe now’s a good time to change that.
+Make room for kids’ craft sessions in your own workspace, and if you don’t have a space yet, maybe now’s a good time to change that.
 Whatever the case, expect a kid-generated mess, though don’t let it go without comment.
 The main value of having kids in the workshop is the lessons it teaches them, not necessarily the things they make.
-Cleanliness and order are good ones to start with.
+Cleanliness and order are good lessons to start with.
 Explain how to clean up after a work session and why.
 Demonstrate the value of good tools and how to maintain them.
-In fact, over maintain if you have to, just to make a point.
+In fact, over-maintain if you have to, just to make a point.
 Oil pliers, keep screwdrivers clean, protect saw teeth with plastic guards, and teach kids to keep an organized toolbox.

-While it’s important to set safety limits on the type of tools that can be used, small cuts and scrapes aren’t the end of the world.
+While it’s important to set safety limits on the type of tools that can be used, small cuts and injuries aren’t the end of the world.
+Relax.
 Don’t sanitize the building process to the point where it’s completely free of every conceivable danger.
 Working with your hands involves risk.
 That’s true for all of us.
 Define the risk, explain how to work safely, monitor kids’ performance, make them where safety equipment, then get the band-aids ready.
 Way too much over-emphasis is placed on safety, to the point where the so-called hands-on activities don’t resemble anything of reality at all.
 A great many school shop programs have been discontinued precisely because the adults in charge are much too afraid of danger (and perhaps lawsuits).

-Teaching kids to enjoy the process of working with real tools fell out of favour decades ago.
+Cowardice is one reason teaching kids to enjoy the process of working with real tools fell out of favour decades ago.
 And that’s too bad, especially when you consider how many adults are now working at a desk when they really might prefer the good money and practical challenge of something more hands-on.
-And how many times have you heard about the shortage of skilled trade workers in Canada, yet wonder why this old lament never seems to go away?
-The problem is a cultural bias that directs young people into the trades only as a last resort, after academic pursuits have been abandoned.
-I hope it’s not too much to expect that pleasant, childhood experiences with tools might help change the second-class rating of manual skills.
+And how many times have you heard about the shortage of skilled trade workers, yet wonder why this old lament never seems to go away?
+The problem is a cultural bias that directs young people into the trades only as a last resort, after academic pursuits have been ruled out.
+I hope it’s not too much to expect that pleasant, childhood experiences with tools might help change the second-class rating of manual trades.
 Perhaps I’m dreaming.
 But even if I am, mixing kids and tools is still worthwhile because it’s so much fun.
 And that’s reason enough for me.

 Since teaching the value of organization is one of the most important workshop lessons, always start your kids’ education with a toolbox.
 All-metal models are worth buying, as are plastic ones with metal hinge pins and clasps.
 Avoid inexpensive plastic boxes, especially the ones with pinless hinges that are simply flexible pieces of plastic.
 These are destined to fail and they do, devastating the hearts of little owners in the process.
 How would you feel if the door of your brand new car broke off in the driveway?
 That’s the equivalent of toolbox lid failure in the eyes of a kid.
 Remember, you’re building confidence as well as the start of a lifelong tool collection.
 Only buy items capable of proving that durability is real.